luisstd/listed-app/README.md

 ## Usage

-After login there is a the list view where you can create items, check them off and also remove them from the database.
+After login there is the list view where you can create items, check them off and also remove them from the database.
 That's it.
 ![listed.fyi list view](https://github.com/luisstd/listed-app/raw/main/public/list.png)

 <!-- LICENSE -->